Kissing the Pink

 Kissing the Pink are an English new wave and synth-pop band that formed in London in 1980.
-The current members are lead singer and guitarist Nick Whitecross, keyboardist Jon Kingsley Hall, second keyboardist George Stewart, and guitarist Simon Aldridge.
-Former members include saxophonist Josephine Wells, violinist Peter Barnett, drummer Stevie Cusack, and vocalist Sylvia Griffin.
+The current members are lead singer and guitarist Nick Whitecross, keyboardist Jon Kingsley Hall, violinist Peter Barnett, and guitarist Simon Aldridge.
+Former members include saxophonist Josephine Wells, second keyboardist George Stewart, drummer Stevie Cusack, and vocalist Sylvia Griffin.

 Career

 The band formed in 1980 at the Royal College of Music, located in South Kensington, London.
 Their debut single was "Don't Hide in the Shadows", recorded with producer Martin Hannett at Strawberry Studios in Stockport.
 Hannett had previously worked with Joy Division, the Durutti Column, and John Cooper Clarke, but it was not until they dropped their first manager (celebrated in their song "Michael"), and signed a recording contract with Magnet Records that they began to get any airplay.

 They recorded their debut studio album, Naked, at AIR Studios with Colin Thurston as the main producer.
 The group had wanted Brian Eno to produce the album but Magnet thought Thurston would make a more commercial impact.
-As well as investing in a renowned producer, Magnet paid for promotional videos to be made for the singles "Mr. Blunt" (shot at the Long Man of Wilmington) and "Watching Their Eyes".
-After these of near-misses, their single "The Last Film" reached the top 20 of the UK Singles Chart, their only hit in the UK.
+As well as investing in a producer, Magnet paid for promotional videos to be made for the singles "Mr. Blunt" (shot at the Long Man of Wilmington) and "Watching Their Eyes".
+After these near-misses, their single "The Last Film" reached the top 20 of the UK Singles Chart, their only hit in the UK.
 Their album, Naked, reached No. 54 on the UK Albums Chart.

 Their first Billboard Hot 100 entry was "Maybe This Day", which reached No. 87 in the chart in 1983.
 In 1984, they released their second album What Noise.
 This album did not attract as much attention and distribution was not as widespread as their other albums.
 It never received a worldwide release.

+Also, although not recognizable from any official charts, the Club Mix 12 inch version of "The Big Man Restless" became a huge underground dance hit in Europe and even the US throughout the 80s.